mlin/GenomicSQLite/docs/guide.md

 You can sort the rows of an existing table into a new table with the same schema, with something like `INSERT INTO sorted SELECT * FROM original NOT INDEXED ORDER BY chromosome, beginPosition`.
 The Genomics Extension enables SQLite's [parallel, external merge-sorter](https://sqlite.org/src/file/src/vdbesort.c) to execute this efficiently; still, if it's feasible to load sorted data upfront, so much the better.

 <small>
-Note 1. `NOT INDEXED` is there to force SQLite to use the external sorter instead of some index that'd mislead it into reading the entire table in a shuffled order.
-If applicable, make sure [it's configured](https://www.sqlite.org/tempfiles.html) to use a suitable storage subsystem for big temporary files.
+Note 1.
+Make sure [SQLite is configured](https://www.sqlite.org/tempfiles.html) to use a suitable storage subsystem for big temporary files generated whilst sorting. `NOT INDEXED` forces SQLite to use the external sorter instead of some index that'd mislead it into reading the entire table in a shuffled order.

 Note 2.
 The "original" table should come from a separate [attached database](https://www.sqlite.org/lang_attach.html) to avoid `DROP TABLE original` from the final database, which is costly due to the need to defragment afterwards.
 </small>